CallMeHiroyaGojo/Group_4_SmartPointers/git_some_help.md

 ### 1. Set up git:
     * First, you need a terminal(or if you are on Win, use Win Command Line)
     * Then you will need to go to the official git download site:
+    * install it

 [the official git download site](https://git-scm.com/downloads)

-//or if you would like to install a terminal on your Win, follow this guide:
+    * if you would like to install a terminal on your Win, follow this guide:

 [easy bash on your Win10](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10)